movermeyer/ImportFromTodoist/docs/design_decisions.md

 OR

-* Design all your operations to themselves be idempotent.
+* Design all your operations to be idempotent.
 You can always redo all the operations (at the expense of runtime) and still be idempotent.

-Since the GitHub API doesn't offer much in way of idempotent operations, I had to focus on the former strategy.
+Since [I thought that] the GitHub API didn't offer much in way of idempotent operations, I focused on the former strategy.
+I later learned that many of the operations offered by the GitHub API could be safely used (if you caught the errors returned).
+However, by that point, I had a system that worked to provide the needed idempotency.

-(TODO: More on the Markdown comment hack)
+For details, see ()